sebvargas/MLFacialRecognition/APIDocs.md

 ## React Backend

+We have a uriHelper.js file that can be imported into a Node.js backend.
+The file can be found in the docker-files folder Simply import the module and the following functions can be called where they are necessary

+// Takes the username and the picture of the user when they register and returns an   // error if the user was not successfully registered
+// username must be a string
+// uri must be the URI of the image that is encoded in base64
+registerHelper(username, uri)

+// Takes the username and an array of URIs of pictures of the user and
+// returns true if the user is verified and false otherwise
+// username must be a string
+// uris must be an array of images of the user, each encoded in base64
+loginhelper(username,uris)

 There is an example of Flask Backend usage that will run with the front end provided as hello_flask.py